Best Books To Read On Holiday

 Thrown in amongst the glamorous Vermeil family as they move between Paris and Antibes, Flora begins to discover that things aren’t all that they seem, while back at home her own family is recoiling from a seismic shock.
 The terse and brooding Xavier Vermeil seems intent on forcing Flora out of his family’s affairs – but just what is he hiding?

 A remote island.
-A brutal murder.
-A secret hidden in the past . . .
+A brutal murder and a secret hidden in the past . . .

 In the middle of the North Sea, between the UK and Denmark, lies the beautiful and rugged island nation of Doggerland.